OneShed/hpfortify_api/README.md

 1./With the curent API, I am not able to assign the LDAP group to the new project version</br>
 This means it is only readable by the account which had created it.</br>
 Although limitation for our CI, we can always export a PDF report to the user as a workaround.

-2./Removing of a projects works, sadly not of a version.

 ## Wiki (IFS related)
 https://github.deutsche-boerse.de/dev/hpfortify_api/wiki